-ANTICIPATED NUMBER OF ATTENDEES: we are a reasonably new event but expect 250 to 300 to attend.
+ANTICIPATED NUMBER OF ATTENDEES: we are a reasonably new event but expect up to 400 to attend over the weekend.
 Do please tell your friends so we have enough people coming to encourage us to keep going!

 PARKING: for those who will not be staying the Saturday night, there will be a day parking area.